Iris tectorum - ROOF IRIS (WALL IRIS)

 USDA Zones: 4a to 9b

 Culture: adaptable, from full sun half to light/dappled shade, soil should be somewhat drained with decent amount of organic matter - average, clayish, rocky, shallower, organic rich soil.
-Soil pH should be slightly acidic (or acidic) or neutral.
+Soil pH should be slightly acidic (or acidic) or neutral for best results.
 In our fron garden grows in very alkaline soil too, but the leaves are a bit chlorotic (light green-yellowish).
 Grows quite well in drier shade under the trees.

 Moisture Needs: average (medium), medium-dry, medium-moist to moist.
 Drought tolerant